About the author:If you would like to discuss Matt's post in more detail, please contact Matt at [email protected]

 In times of uncertainty and anxiety, it is more important than ever to look out for the signs of conflict arising between work colleagues.

 All the usual rules of work have been thrown out of the window.
 Increasing numbers of people are working from home, distanced from the direction of their manager and the support of their colleagues, whilst also trying to get to grips with often unfamiliar technology.

 Those who are unable to work remotely, but who are in critical front line or key support roles, are dealing with unprecedented volumes of work, long hours and the anxiety of keeping themselves (and their families) safe.

 Throw into the mix people who are trying to balance work with home schooling, employees who are worried that their job might be about to disappear and staff experiencing extreme personal anxiety, and it’s easy to see how resentment, irritation and outright conflict can easily arise.

-In recognition of the fact that keeping on top of conflict is critical to keeping the cogs running across the public and private sector, the TCM Group has shifted its award- winning conflict resolution, HR and management development services into the virtual space.
+In recognition of the fact that keeping on top of conflict is critical to keeping the cogs running across the public and private sector, the TCM Group has shifted its award- winning conflict resolution, HR and management development programmes into the virtual space.

 We are running mediations online and conducting interviews for investigations remotely.
 Our core training programmes, and consultancy are also moving to virtual delivery – not as static e-learning products, but as facilitated, interactive sessions where people can learn and practice new skills.